Where is Camp IHC Located?

 How do the children get to camp?

-Indian Head Camp provides round-trip transportation from several locations in the New York Metropolitan area.
+IHC provides round-trip transportation from several locations in the New York Metropolitan area.
 Campers living outside the Metropolitan area fly to one of the New York airports, where they are met and transported to camp.

 Do you have any introductory programs?